Click on a question in the list below to view the answer.

 Categories Of Estates Handled By The Public Administrator

-- Estates not exceeding $30,000.00 in value.
+1. Estates less than $50,000.00 in value.
 The Public Administrator may act without court authorization to marshal and distribute the assets of these estates pursuant to Surrogates Court Procedure Act.

-- Formal Estates $30,000 and over are closed by judicial accounting.
+2. Formal Estates at $50,000 and over are closed by judicial accounting.
 Notice is given to all interested parties and submitted to the Surrogate for court approval.

 How Can I Report A Death to the Public Administrator?